p-sun/ExpandableNavController/README.md

 Copy the `ExpandableNavController` folder

 ## Bonus - Method Swizzling 🎉
 There's an example of how to Method Swizzle in Swift, which is to say, change the implementation of Apple's methods at runtime.
 This example replaces all color calls with a method to randomize the colors.
-Tap any view to randomize the colors of that view and all it's subviews.
+Tap any view to randomize the colors of that view and all its subviews.

 To use this on any app, copy the `UIColor+Swizzling.swift` file, and call `ColorSwizzler.swizzle()`.